TextRanch

 I just wanted vs I've just wanted

-Both "I just wanted" and "I've just wanted" are correct, but they are used in different contexts.
-"I just wanted" is used to express a simple past tense action, while "I've just wanted" is used to express a past action that has relevance to the present moment.
+Both "I just wanted" and "I've just wanted" are correct, but they are a little different.
+"I just wanted" is used to express a simple past tense action, while "I've just wanted" is used to express a past action that has relevance in the present moment.

 I just wanted